bentiss/SimplePeripheralBusProbe/README.md

 Chose the .pdb from the driver in the ```Add provider``` window.
 Then ```Next```.
 By default, you will only have the real time display selected.
 If you want to store and process the logs, you want to also log the data to ta file.

-For better traces, before hitting ```Finish```, disable the targetted device in Device Manager so that the logs start as if the device have just been plugged in.
+For better traces, before hitting ```Finish```, disable the targeted device in Device Manager so that the logs start as if the device have just been plugged in.

 *Note:* By default, the traces are dumped as ```Error``` level.
 So you don't need to set any flags.
 If you run into problems and need to debug the probe, you can lower the debug level here to trace what is happening in the driver.